Hospitals and Health Clinics

 Most B.C. citizens will visit a hospital or health clinic at some point in their life.
 These institutions provide three types of key medical services:

-surgery or a diagnostic test like an x-ray and return home the same day);
+- surgery or a diagnostic test like an x-ray and return home the same day); and

 The six provincial health authorities oversee the operation of B.C.'s hospitals and health clinics and are responsible for planning, delivering, and ensuring the quality of the services they provide.